 If Invisalign is the right choice for you, we take impressions of your mouth so that your clear aligners can be custom-made.
 Invisalign clear aligners are made of a patented flexible plastic material called SmartTrack.
 They’re comfortable and clear, so it’s hard for anyone to realize you’re wearing them.

-For Invisalign treatment, you change out different sets of aligners to slowly move your teeth into the ideal placement.
+For Invisalign treatment, you change different sets of aligners to slowly move your teeth into the ideal placement.
 You get new aligners around every two weeks.
 On average, Invisalign treatment is shorter than that of traditional braces.
 It usually lasts around a year for most patients, depending on their condition.

 Why Straighten Crooked Teeth?